 "Sexting" is the sending of nude or sexually suggestive images electronically, whether through text messaging, social media, chat boards, or email.
 Sexting has become especially common among teenagers—many of whom are minors—and can easily be used to bully or harass.

-In Indiana, sexting images of or to a minor depicting sexual conduct or obscene images constitutes a felony.
-Depending on the conduct and circumstances, the crime could fall under the state's laws prohibiting child exploitation, child pornography, or dissemination of harmful material to minors.
+Nonconsensual sexting between minors, sexting by an adult (including teens ages 18 and 19) to a minor, or sexting images depicting a minor can mean felony penalties.
+Depending on the conduct and circumstances, the crime could fall under the state's laws prohibiting child exploitation, child pornography, or the dissemination of harmful material to minors.

-Indiana law, however, provides a defense to the above felony charges in certain cases involving consensual sexting between minors or a young adult and a minor.
-And a separate law—indecent display by a youth—provides a misdemeanor penalty for sexting between minors.
+Indiana law provides a limited defense to these felony charges in certain cases involving consensual sexting between minors or a young adult and a minor.

-Indiana’s law makes “indecent display by a youth” a class A misdemeanor.
-The law applies to minors who knowingly:
+Indecent display by youth is a class A misdemeanor.
+This law applies only to minors (those younger than 18) who:

 Outside of these circumstances, minors can face the felony penalties below—for instance, if the sexting was nonconsensual, the minors involved were more than four years apart in age, or the image depicts a child younger than 12.

+Child exploitation.
 A person who knowingly creates, shares, or offers to share an image that depicts a child (younger than 18) engaged in sexual conduct commits child exploitation, a Level 5 felony.
-The penalty increases to a Level 4 felony in situations involving aggravating factors, such as the use of force, the threat of force, or the child depicted is younger than 12.
+The penalty increases to a Level 4 felony in situations involving aggravating factors, such as when the child depicted is younger than 12.

-The law provides a defense to the above felony charges for consensual sexting between a young adult and minor.
-The defense applies to individuals in relationships who are close in age (for instance, a 17-year-old and 19-year-old).
-Basically, the law treats these relationships similar to adult relationships.
+The law provides a defense to the above felony charges for consensual sexting between a young adult and a minor.
+It applies to individuals in relationships who are close in age (for instance, a 17-year-old and 19-year-old).

 The "young adult relationship" defense applies only if all the following are true.

 Minors under the age of 18 fall under the jurisdiction of Indiana's juvenile court.
-Most minors will be tried in juvenile court.
+Most minors charged with the above offenses would face delinquency charges (rather than criminal charges) and be tried in juvenile court.
 If the minor is age 16 or 17, has a record, and is accused of committing a felony, the prosecutor can ask the judge to transfer the minor to adult court to face adult penalties.
 Minors as young as 14 can also be transferred to adult court if the minor has a pattern of breaking the law.
-(Ind.
-Code §§ 31-30-7-2, -6; 31-37-1-1 (2019).)

 A person age 18 or older would be tried in adult court for a sexting crime involving a minor.
-Depending on the offense (child exploitation, possession of child pornography, or dissemination of harmful material to a minor), the penalties for range from a Level 4 to a Level 6 felony, with maximum sentences ranging from six months to six years' imprisonment and a fine up a $10,000.
+Depending on the offense (child exploitation, possession of child pornography, or dissemination of harmful material to a minor), the penalties range from a Level 4 to a Level 6 felony, with maximum sentences between six months and six years' imprisonment and fines up to $10,000.

 Anyone convicted of child exploitation or possession of child pornography in adult court (a minor or adult) must register as a sex offender in Indiana.
-A minor tried in juvenile court for either of these felony offenses must register, if the minor is 14 or older, was placed in a detention facility for the offense, and is found by the court to be likely to repeat the act.
+A minor tried in juvenile court for either of these felony offenses must register only if the minor is 14 or older, was placed in a detention facility for the offense, and is found by the court to be likely to repeat the act.
 (Ind.
-Code §§ 11-8-8-4.5, -5, -7 (2019).)
+Code §§ 11-8-8-4.5, -5, -7 (2021).)